What Do Counselors Do?

 Where Do Counselors Work?

-Counselors are employed by a range of organizations and operate in different workplaces from private offices in their homes to private specialty clinics and large private universities or public hospitals.
+Counselors are employed by a range of organizations and operate in different workplaces, from private offices in their homes to private specialty clinics and large private universities or public hospitals.
 Mental health counselors work in hospitals, mental health centers, community health centers, prisons and private practice.
-As the job title implies, school counselors work in private and public schools.
+As the job title implies, school counselors work in both public and private schools.
 College and career counselors work in private and public colleges and private practices, while couples and family counselors work in mental health centers, community health centers and private practices.
 Military counselors are in Veterans Affairs hospitals, clinics, medical centers and private practice.

 Requirements to Become a Licensed Counselor